frwang96/verik/README.md

 `\mockups` mockups of unimplemented features.

-`\utils` scripts for building and running simulations.
+`\sim` scripts for building and running simulations.

 `\verik` library for the Verik DSL.